one-net/onenet.-client-Bushi/README.md

 ## Team members
-Leon Berroya - CEO
+* Leon Berroya - CEO
-John Duriman - CTO
+* John Duriman - CTO
-Brandon Belchar - Head of Development
+* Brandon Belchar - Head of Development
-Filip Predrodavic - Creative Director
+* Filip Predrodavic - Creative Director
-Ryan Deleon - Lead Game Designer
+* Ryan Deleon - Lead Game Designer
-Nicholas Johnson - Senior Programmer
+* Nicholas Johnson - Senior Programmer
-Aleksander Aleksandrov - Front End Developer
+* Aleksander Aleksandrov - Front End Developer
-Tina - Industry Advisor
+* Tina - Industry Advisor

+## Contributors Separate from Grant
+Secret LLC - Ian (Co-Founder) & Jacob (Co-Founder)
+* secretnodes Validator Node
+* Secretnodes.org
+* Secret Wallet
+* SecretDAO

 ## Team Website
+* TBD
 ## Team’s Experience
 Leon -
 * Leon has 8+ years of design experience focusing heavily in the development of 3 major products on the Secret Network including secretnodes.org, Secret Wallet, and SecretDAO.
 Through working with the Secret Network, predominantly as Creative Director at Secret LLC, he has been able to integrate as a contributing leader in the Secret Network.
 Through his past experience working in the political and legal field, he also has expertise in marketing and legal compliance.